ybiquitous/easytest/README.md

  Time:   0.00091 seconds
 ```

-All tests green! 🎉
+You should see all tests pass.

-Now let's add a failed case like this:
+Now let's add a failed case as below:

 ```ruby
 test "nil" do